-Class 807 Intermediate Model Rocketry Jr. Class 000 Internaciate Madel Declary الما

-Class 808 Intermediate Model Rocketry Int.
+Class 807 Intermediate Model Rocketry Jr. Class 808 Intermediate Model Rocketry Int.
 Class 809 Intermediate Model Rocketry Sr.

 - A. Completed Model Rocketry e-Record with completed questions in manual pages 31-35 presented in a sturdy binder/notebook. - B. On the Model Rocketry page enter the rockets you built in this unit.
-Include the following information: - Model name; skill level: from a stock kit, modified kit or self-designed-and-built.

-- Power: single-stage, multi-stage: cluster.
-The fuselage: single-tube or glider rearengine or glider front- engine or glider cañard. - Engine information: engine code, label color, and type of recovery system. - C. If a rocket was launched provide the following information on the Model Rocketry page. - Number of times successfully launched; - kind of launch pad used.
-Kind of electrical system used.
-2.
+Include the following information: - 1.
+Model name; skill level: from a stock kit, modified kit or self-designed-and-built. - Power: single-stage, multi-stage: cluster. - The fuselage: single-tube or glider rearengine or glider front- engine or glider canard. - 4.
+Engine information: engine code, label color, and type of recovery system. - C. If a rocket was launched provide the following information on the Model Rocketry page. - 1.
+Number of times successfully launched; kind of launch pad used. - Kind of electrical system used. - Tracking method used.

-- Tracking method used.
-Observer's distance from rocket; angle achieved and altitude achieved; any special problems before, during and after launching. - What did you do to overcome the problems you encountered? - D. One rocket personally built in unit or display related to work done at Skill Level III. - E. Project will be evaluated on the quality of the information completed in the e-Record (25 percent) and the quality of the exhibit (75 percent).
+- 4. Observer's distance from rocket; observations of rocket stability, flight path, etc.; any special problems before, during and after launching. - What did you do to overcome the problems you encountered? - D. One rocket personally built in unit or display related to work done at Skill Level III (Estes Expert) or that meets at maximum these criteria: - 1.
+Any combination of balsa wood fins - Parachute recovery system - Single-stage motor (B6 up to E12 first flight recommended motor size) - E. Project will be evaluated on the quality of the information completed in the e-Record (25 percent) and the quality of the exhibit (75 percent).